elastic/elasticsearch-js/docs/examples/proxy/README.md

 > we make no guarantees on it's security and stability.

 This project is designed to be deployed on [Vercel](https://vercel.com/), a cloud platform for static sites and Serverless Functions.
-You can use also other functions providers, such as [Google Cloud functions](https://cloud.google.com/functions).
+You can use other functions providers, such as [Google Cloud functions](https://cloud.google.com/functions).

 ## Project structure